fercsi/ansible-playground/README.md

 server)  has a  simple  password 'root'.
 If you  use  a different  host solution  with  different  root  password,  you can  change  it  by  the environment variable  `APG_HOST_PASSWORD`.
-Note,  that all of  the hosts must havr the same password, using different ones is not supported.
+Note,  that all of  the hosts must have the same password, using different ones is not supported.

 ### Example confuguration